dblock/code.dblock.org/_posts/2010/2010-05-27-tomcat-single-sign-on-mixed-with-form-authentication-w-waffle.markdown

 _Login Page_

 Create a login page based on the following code.
-There're two requirements for the login form.
+There are two requirements for the login form.
 The form-based authentication must post to any valid location with the _j_security_check_ parameter.
 The destination page will be loaded after a successful login.
 The single sign-on form must similarly post to any valid location with the _j_negotiate_check_ parameter in the query string.

-Here’s a rudimentary example that lands an authenticated user on _index.jsp_.
+Here's a rudimentary example that lands an authenticated user on _index.jsp_.

 {% highlight html %}
 <form method="POST" name="loginform" action="index.jsp?j_security_check">